BBaysinger/bb-portfolio/deploy-lagoon/README.md

 ./deploy-lagoon/scripts/orchestrator-promote.sh --candidate-ip <ip> --elastic-ip <eip>
 ```

+## Runbooks

+- Instance lifecycle: `deploy-lagoon/docs/lagoon-lifecycle.md`
+- Candidate replacement procedure: `deploy-lagoon/docs/candidate-replacement.md`

+## Roadmap Notes (Archived)

+- Codename **Lagoon** refers to the next version of the orchestrator: multi-instance blue/green (plus a “red” staging lane), traffic hand-offs, and richer observability hooks.
+- The Terraform modules, scripts, and documentation live under `infra-lagoon/` and `deploy-lagoon/`, but the feature is intentionally disabled while the single-host flow remains primary.
+- What Lagoon will bring once re-enabled:
+  - Dual (eventually tri) EC2 pools with automatic tagging, health checks, and Elastic IP rotation.
+  - Coordinated GitHub Actions workflows that build, validate, and promote candidates without manual SSH.
+  - Detailed cutover reports + rollback switch to fall back to the previous color instantly.
+  - A dedicated repository so infra-as-product can evolve independently of the portfolio UI.
+- Until that future cutover happens, treat any mention of Lagoon/blue-green as roadmap documentation rather than a feature you can run today.

+## Notes From Legacy Deployment Guide (Archived)

+The Lagoon strategy (parallel candidate instance, EIP promotion, enhanced health checks, versioned Nginx with fallback `/healthz`) is currently paused to simplify recovery operations.
+Its full design, scripts, and Terraform modules were snapshotted under:

+- `infra-lagoon/` (blue/green infrastructure definitions)
+- `deploy-lagoon/` (orchestrators, Nginx config, diagnostics, promotion helpers)

+Brief Advantages (when active): safer cutover, rollback path, validation before promotion.
+Temporary drawback: added cognitive overhead during outage recovery.

+Action to Resume Later:

+1. Run a Terraform plan in `infra-lagoon/`.
+2. Rebuild candidate instance and run containers only.
+3. Validate health paths → perform promotion.

 ## Status

 Lagoon is currently dormant.
 Legacy deployment remains the authoritative path.
 This file captures the design for future iteration without impacting day‑to‑day ops.